bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 {% include figure.html filename="windows-server-2016-setup.png" description="Windows Server 2016 Setup." %}

+One thing I wasn't sure of since I'd never dealt with RAID before, was whether you can still partition the drive logically after creating a RAID volume.
+This is, indeed the case.
+Windows just sees the RAID volume as if it's one giant hard drive, and you can partition it however you like just as if it was actually a single disk drive.
+I created a 100GB partition for the OS and programs, and left the rest as the "media" partition.
+That way I can always format and re-install the OS if I'm so inclined without losing any media.

 Once Windows Server 2016 was installed, I was able to upgrade from there to Windows Server 2019 without any issues.
 Then it was just a matter of installing Plex and copying all my media over from my old machine onto the new server.

 ## Installing the GPU - Here There Be Dragons